Logistic Regression

 For more on this, read Scikit-learns Defaults Are Wrong.

-Interpreting Logistic Regression Results
+Interpreting and Validating Logistic Regression Results

 We can print the intercept and the coefficents, just like in linear regression.